Frequently Asked Questions on the ESC 365

 A "My ESC account" is a free of charge personal account giving the user access to congress resources, online journals, newsletters etc… From this account users can also renew his/her membership, register for a congress or access a webinar.

-You may search for content freely, abstracts are accessible without log-in.
+You may search for content freely, abstracts and industry content are accessible without log-in.

 But you will need to log-in to access slide sets, videos and ESC TV interviews/reports.
 You will either need to sign-up – if you don’t have an existing My ESC account – or log-in with the email address and password you usually use on the ESC website.

 Creating a "My ESC account" is quick and free of charge: Create your My ESC account in 2 minutes.

-You will need to sign in to your "My ESC account" to access congress resources.
+You will need to sign in to your "My ESC account" to access resources.
 These resources are only accessible to certified healthcare professionals, associated press, industry representatives and other qualified stakeholders in the science, management and prevention of cardiovascular disease.
 In addition, some resources are for members only and sign in will allow identification.

 Two scenarios if you are NOT signed in:

 - You see the following message: "The free consultation period for this content is over".
 This means the resources may be locked behind membership but as the system cannot read your membership status, you will need to either click on the presentation or sign in to check your access rights.

 - You see the following message: "This content is currently on FREE ACCESS" and an orange lock symbol.
 This means the resources for this presentation are currently open for all.
 You simply need to sign in in order to consult any resource that is not an abstract.

 Three possible scenarios if you are signed in:

-- You see the following message: “ACCESS GRANTED thanks to your membership” and a green open lock symbol: which means that your membership subscription entitles you to consult the resources from this congress all year-round, meaning you may consult the slides, videos and ESC TV interviews/reports at your convenience.
+- You see the following message: “ACCESS GRANTED thanks to your membership” and a green open lock symbol: which means that your membership subscription entitles you to consult the resources from this event all year-round, meaning you may consult the slides, videos and ESC TV interviews/reports at your convenience.